Climate change and cities

 Climate change and cities are deeply connected.
 Cities are one of the greatest contributors and likely best opportunities for addressing climate change.
 Cities are also one of the most vulnerable parts of the human society to the effects of climate change, and likely one of the most important solutions for reducing the environmental impact of humans.
-More than half of the world's population is in cities, consuming a large portion of food and goods produced outside of cities.
-The increase of urban population growth is one of the main factors in air-quality problems.
+The UN projects that 68% of the world population will live in urban areas by 2050.
 In the year 2016, 31 mega-cities reported having at least 10 million in their population, 8 of which surpassed 20 million people.
-The UN projects that 68% of the world population will live in urban areas by 2050.
-Hence, cities have a significant influence on construction and transportation—two of the key contributors to global warming emissions.
-Moreover, because of processes that create climate conflict and climate refugees, city areas are expected to grow during the next several decades, stressing infrastructure and concentrating more impoverished peoples in cities.Because of the high density and effects like the urban heat island affect, weather changes due to climate change are likely to greatly effect cities, exacerbating existing problems, such as air pollution, water scarcity, and heat illness in the metropolitan areas.
-Studies have shown that if body temperature exceeds 39°C for a period of time, serious heat stroke may occur.
-Some of the other extreme weather conditions caused by climate change include extreme floods, deathly snowstorms, ice storms, heat waves, droughts, and hurricanes, which are often deathly and harmful.
-Studies have shown that heat waves are three times more likely to occur and have become more intense since the 1960s.
-According to World Health Organization, from 1998-2017, heatwaves cost the lives of over 166,000 people.
-Moreover, because most cities have been built on rivers or coastal areas, cities are frequently vulnerable to the subsequent effects of sea level rise, which cause flooding and erosion, and those effects are deeply connected with other urban environmental problems, like subsidence and aquifer depletion.
+However, secondary cities - small to medium size cities (500,000 to 1 million) are rapidly increasing in number and are some of the fastest growing urbanizing areas in the world further contributing to climate change impacts.
+Cities have a significant influence on construction and transportation—two of the key contributors to global warming emissions.
+Moreover, because of processes that create climate conflict and climate refugees, city areas are expected to grow during the next several decades, stressing infrastructure and concentrating more impoverished peoples in cities.High density and urban heat island effect are examples of weather changes that impact cities due to climate change.
+It also causes exacerbating existing problems such as air pollution, water scarcity, and heat illness in metropolitan areas.
+Moreover, because most cities have been built on rivers or coastal areas, cities are frequently vulnerable to the subsequent effects of sea level rise, which cause flooding and erosion; these effects are also connected with other urban environmental problems, such as subsidence and aquifer depletion.